Schema Versions

 What Changes Without a New Version

-The following changes can happen within an existing schema version and will not break your queries:- New columns added to existing tables
+The following changes can happen within an existing schema version and will not break your

 - New tables added to the schema